cosmos/cosmos-sdk/x/ibc/core/spec/04_messages.md

 - `ProofTry` does not prove that the counterparty's Channel state is in TRYOPEN

 The message sets a channel on chain A to state OPEN for the given Channel ID and Port ID.
+`CounterpartyChannelId` should be the `ChannelId` used by the counterparty channel.

 ### MsgChannelOpenConfirm